christc4/websites-2024/archive.avsbq.org/misc/personal/spiritual/index.md

 > _Ultimately we must realize that we are not responsible for our own defense.
 When we refrain from defending ourselves, we are boldly asking God to defend us.
 It is a place of humility and patience, in which God resides with us.
 May we, following the example of Christ, be steadfast in our silence and unrelenting in our trust of God_ &ndash; Fr.
 Matthew Swehla, [The Great Defense](https://stjohngoc.org/the-great-defense/)

+> _Live as simply as you can.
+Do not make your own lives difficult.
+Too many conveniences turn people into slaves_ &ndash; St. Paisios the Athonite

+> _Evil can in no way drive out evil.
+If anyone does evil to you do good to him, for your good deed will destroy his evil ones_ &ndash; Abba Poemen the Great